Regularization versus renormalization: Why are Casimir energy differences so often finite?: Exact mathematical argument

-Let us now regularize everything a little more carefully, to develop an exact rather than formal argument.
-(Initially we shall use the complementary error function [$\erfc(x) = 1-\erf(x)$] as a particularly simple and mathematically transparent reguator, but will subsequently show that physically almost any smooth cutoff function will do.)
-We have the \emph{exact} result that: \begin{lemma}[Exact]
+Let us now regularize everything a little more carefully, to develop an exact and mathematically rigorous rather than formal argument.
+Initially we shall use the complementary error function [$\erfc(x) = 1-\erf(x)$] as a particularly simple and mathematically transparent regulator, monotonically interpolating between $\erfc(0)=1$ and $\erfc(\infty)=0$, but will subsequently show that physically almost any smooth cutoff function will do.
+At a technical level the complementary error function regulator is particularly easy to relate to the standard Seeley-DeWitt expansion; in contrast exponential regulators such as $\exp(-x)$ lead to pseudo-differential kernels such as $\exp(-s\sqrt{\Delta})$ and cylinder expansions (Poisson expansions) which are technically much messier to deal with --- extra non-universal terms show up in the cylinder (Poisson) expansion, see reference~\cite{Fulling:2003}.
+We start from the exact result that: